 An interdisciplinary team brings their diverse skill set to an archival corpus

 Brook Danielle Lillehaugen is Assistant Professor of linguistics at Haverford College, with joint appointments at Bryn Mawr and Swarthmore Colleges.
 She received her Ph.D. in linguistics from the University of California, Los Angeles in 2006 and has been working on colonial and modern Valley Zapotec since 1999.
 She is co-author of Cali Chiu?
 A Course on Tlacolula Valley Zapotec (Munro, Lillehaugen, and Lopez 2007) and publishes on the grammar of Zapotec in both its modern and colonial forms, including publications in Language Documentation and Conservation (Lillehaugen 2016), International Journal of American Linguistics (Foreman & Lillehaugen 2018), and Tlalocan (Munro et al. 2017, 2018).
 In collaboration with other linguists, the Living Tongues Institute, and native Zapotec speakers, she is developing online Talking Dictionaries for Valley Zapotec language varieties (e.g. Lillehaugen et al. 2016, 2018).
 She is interested in considering how academics can be effective allies to language activists and utilized utilizes technology and digital humanities tools in both my grammatical and applied interests (e.g. Lillehaugen 2019).
 Her work has been supported by the NSF, NEH, and ACLS and was awarded the 2018.
 Ernest A. Lynton Faculty Award for the Scholarship of Engagement for Early Career Faculty.

 George Aaron Broadwell is Elling Eide Professor of Anthropology at University of Florida.
 His research focuses on the documentation of Native American languages, particularly in the southeastern United States and Oaxaca, Mexico.
 He has worked with Zapotec languages since 1989, with research on three modern varieties (Santa Ana del Valle, San Dionisio Ocotepec, and Macuiltianguis) as well as Colonial Valley Zapotec materials.
-He is the author of numerous publications on Zapotec and also author/editor of A Choctaw Reference Grammar; The origin of the sun and moon: A Copala Triqui legend; and Nana naguan’ rihaan nij sii chihaan’: Words of counsel for the Triqui people.
+He is the author of numerous publications on Zapotec and also author/editor of A Choctaw Reference Grammar; The origin of the sun and moon: A Copala Triqui legend; and Nana naguan' rihaan nij sii chihaan': Words of counsel for the Triqui people.